How to file self-employment taxes — step by step

 If you have a net loss, you may deduct that loss.
 However, you can't deduct every loss or for an unlimited amount.

-At its most basic, here is how to file self-employment taxes step-by-step.
+At its most basic, here is how to file self-employment taxes step by step.

 1. Calculate your income and expenses.
 That is a list of the money you've made, less the amount you've spent.
 While you may have a 1099 form for some payments you've received as a contractor — a 1099 is like a W-2 — you may have to gather invoices for the rest.